parsa-epfl/cloudsuite/docs/benchmarks/graph-analytics.md

 ### Running/Tweaking the Benchmark

-The benchmark runs the PageRank algorithm on GraphX through the spark-submit script distributed with Spark.
-Any arguments are passed to spark-submit.
+The benchmark can run three graph algorithms using GraphX through the spark-submit script distributed with Spark.
+The algorithms are page rank, connected components, and triangle count.

-For example, to ensure that Spark has enough memory allocated to be able to execute the benchmark in-memory, supply it with --driver-memory and  --executor-memory arguments:
+To run the benchmark, run the following command:

-    $ docker run --rm --volumes-from twitter-data cloudsuite/graph-analytics:4.0 \
+    $ docker run --rm --volumes-from twitter-data -e WORKLOAD_NAME=pr cloudsuite/graph-analytics:4.0 \
                  --driver-memory 4g --executor-memory 4g

+Note that any argument passed to the container will be directed to spark-submit.
+In the given command, to ensure that Spark has enough memory allocated to be able to execute the benchmark in-memory, --driver-memory and --executor-memory arguments are passed to spark-submit.
+Adjust the spark-submit arguments based on the chosen algorithm and your system and container's configurations.

+The environment variable `WORKLOAD_NAME` sets the graph algorithm that the container executes.
+Use `pr`, `cc`, and `tc` for page rank, connected components, and triangle count, respectively.

+All these analytics require huge memory to finish.
+As ar reference, running `tc` with single CPU core requires both 8GB driver-memory and executor-memory.
+If you allocate more cores, more memory is necessary.
+You will see the `OutOfMemoryError` exception if you do not allocate enough memory.

 ### Multi-node deployment